prethiee/prethiee.github.io/_posts/2020-11-24-entity-autocomplete.md

 title: "Adding entity autocomplete form field in Drupal 8"
 date: 2020-11-24
 ---
-In post we will see how we can use the 'entity_autocomplete' Form API element in creating a autocmplete field for the entity types.
+In this post we will see how we can use the 'entity_autocomplete' Form API element in creating a autocomplete field for the entity types.

 ```php
 $form['my_element'] = [